-On a regular basis fresh, new and trendy accessories show up at the stores.
+On a regular basis fresh, new, and trendy accessories show up at the stores.
 While this can be exciting, it can also get overwhelming, not to mention easy to fall prey to buying accessories you may like but don’t need.
 Get tips here on how to choose the best accessories for your lifestyle.

 1. Assess Your Lifestyle

 Take a look at your lifestyle closely and assess how time you spend doing each thing.
 For example, you might be a working mother who is involved in numerous activities both with your kids and in your community.
 Calculate the percentage of time you spend doing each of these activities.
-The goal is to buy the right amount accessories that match to the lifestyle you lead.
-Doing this will keep you from over buying in one area and under buying in another.
+The goal is to buy the right amount of accessories that match the lifestyle you lead.
+Doing this will keep you from overbuying in one area and under buying in another.
 Yes, those stilettos may be gorgeous, but they are of no use to you if your lifestyle doesn’t call for them.

 2. Take Note of Your Needs

-The next thing to notice are the needs.
+The next thing to notice is the needs.
 While getting dressed, you may notice that your need for certain accessories, like a brown belt for that new dress or a pair of versatile tan pumps that will work with everything.
 The more the need nags you, the higher it goes on the list of things to buy.
 You will also be more likely to wear these accessories because the needs have already been established.

 3. Follow Flattering Trends Only

 Just because something is trendy doesn’t mean it’s right for you.
 In addition to lifestyle look at your body shape.
-Lace up flats may be super hot right now, but they’re really not good for women who have large ankles and calves.
+Lace-up flats may be super hot right now, but they’re really not good for women who have large ankles and calves.
 Eliminate the accessory trends that aren’t right for you by knowing what does and doesn’t work for your body.

 4. Plan Ahead

-What do you have coming up in the next week, month, even six months.
+What do you have coming up in the next week, month, even six months?
 Most of us have something on the calendar that will require a certain type of dress code.
-Don’t get stuck at the last minute without the right shoes, bag or jewelry.
+Don’t get stuck at the last minute without the right shoes, bag, or jewelry.
 Compose a list of accessory shopping needs based on what you have planned in the coming months.